MinBZK/NRML/doc/comparison.md

 ## Conclusion

 NRML represents a pragmatic approach to rule specification that builds on lessons from existing standards while maintaining its own identity.
-Its JSON-first approach and focus on business rules distinguish it from document-oriented legal standards.
+Its JSON-first approach and focus on executable legal rules distinguish it from document-oriented legal standards.
 To succeed, NRML should:

 1. Leverage strengths from existing standards
 2. Maintain its simplicity and developer focus